 Dressing The Part Of A Winter Hiker

-Second, give your friends a list of what they should be wearing in order to stay warm and comfortable.
+Second, give your friends a list of what they should be wearing (like these recommendations for first-timers) to stay warm and comfortable.
 Chances are they won’t have any fancy technical gear, but hopefully, they have a pair of snow pants and a warm winter jacket.

 While it would be ideal for everybody to be wearing base layers and non-cotton winter clothing, a simple pair of fleece pants and a fleece sweatshirt will work in a pinch under their snow pants and jacket.
 (Especially if you aren’t doing a long hike.)